magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/hotfix-unsupported-php8-command-in-adobe-commerce-2.4.3.md

 The issue will be fixed in the scope of 2.4.4 and 2.4.3-p1 releases.
 ## Affected versions and products

-* Adobe Commerce for Cloud and Adobe Commerce 2.4.3.
+* Adobe Commerce for Cloud and Adobe Commerce 2.3.7-p1 and 2.4.3.
+* Magento Open Source 2.3.7-p1

 ## Issue